Introduction to financial markets

 In the City Index Academy, we’ll mostly cover trading.
 If you’d prefer to invest, head over to our share dealing education pages.

 Typically, markets can be traded in two ways:

-In the past, these were actual buildings where brokers met to buy and sale shares in companies, or other assets, like corn or livestock.
+Trading on-exchange In the past, these were actual buildings where brokers met to buy and sell shares in companies, or other assets such corn or livestock.
 Now most trading on exchanges takes place online, with orders being placed from all over the world.
 Trading on exchange means that contracts are standardised with a clear guidance on the quality, quantity and when you will receive the goods.

 This is where two parties agree to buy/sell to each other directly, without trading on an exchange.
 There are lots of different forms of over-the-counter trading.
 In forex, for example, a vast network of banks handles the buying and selling of currencies without ever needing to involve an exchange.